AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Implementation.md

       }
     ```

     **Note:** When you play FLV videos by using an HTML5 player in Safari, the snapshot feature is not supported.
-The snapshot button is not displayed even if you enable this feature.
+The snapshot button does not appear even if you enable this feature.

 -   Set snapshot size and quality